Profiles of African Americans at EPA: Jonathan Newton

 Since 2012 I have served as the Freedom of Information Act (FOIA) Coordinator for the Office of the Administrator.
 I route FOIA requests to the appropriate AO staff offices, advise and support those offices as needed, and process FOIA requests for the Immediate Office of the Administrator.
 I led the transition to paperless FOIA processing and developed new processes for managing electronic records.
 Since 1999 I have also volunteered and served as adjunct faculty for EPA’s Trial Advocacy Institute.

 What is your highest level of education?
 What was your major?

-I have a law degree from Harvard Law School and a master of divinity from Virginia Union University.
+I have a law degree from Harvard Law School, and I am currently pursuing a Doctor of Ministry from Wesley Theological Seminary.